Funding AI for Good: A Call for Meaningful Engagement: Discussion

-Many AI4SG funding programs in our dataset expected feasible and sustainable deployment of AI technologies or novel research advancement in understanding AI's potential (Section~\ref{sec:finding-expectation}).
-However, more \textit{techno-centric} approaches promoted through some funding documents may lead to outcomes that fall short of AI4SG's aim for positive and long-lasting change in social domains~\cite{perera_scaling_2024, tudor_leveraging_2024}.
-We highlight three prominent aspects below.
+Many AI4SG funding documents in our dataset expected feasible and sustainable deployment of AI technologies or novel research advancements (Section~\ref{sec:finding-expectation}).
+However, the more \textit{techno-centric} approaches promoted in some funding documents may influence downstream approaches taken by AI4SG project teams, negatively impacting AI4SG's goal of achieving positive and long-lasting change in real-world contexts~\cite{perera_scaling_2024, tudor_leveraging_2024}.
+We highlight three prominent aspects below, in conversation with HCI literature on ``tech for good'' projects.

-First of all, funding documents that motivated AI's use with large-scale social problems without instantiating concrete contextual benefits (Section~\ref{sec:finding-411}) could lead to premature emphasis on scalability, risking putting such a strong emphasis on creating something that works everywhere that it ends up not working particularly well anywhere.
-As Hanna and Park note, ``scale thinking'' necessitates homogenizing users into predefined categories, disregarding the diversity of local contexts~\cite{hanna_against_2020}.
-The urgency to scale and short-term funding could incentivize rushed implementations that are poorly suited to diverse contexts~\cite{heeks_most_2003, heeks_information_2002, dada_failure_2006}.
-As~\citet{burrell_what_2009} put it, ``in an effort to solve problems quickly on large scale, a concern for local values, preferences, and opinions may become secondary,'' cautioning against favoring only large-scale, generalizable studies at the expense of in-depth, context-rich work (and vice versa).
-We do not argue that scalable and generalizable approaches should not be pursued ever, but we suggest that they should be pursued \textit{inductively}.
+First of all, funding documents motivating AI's use to address large-scale social problems without instantiating concrete contextual benefits (Section~\ref{sec:finding-411}) could lead to premature emphasis on scalability, risking putting such a strong emphasis on creating something that works everywhere that it ends up not working particularly well anywhere.
+As \citet{hanna_against_2020} note, ``scale thinking'' necessitates homogenizing users into predefined categories, disregarding the diversity of local contexts.
+The urgency to scale could incentivize rushed implementations that are poorly suited to diverse contexts~\cite{heeks_most_2003, heeks_information_2002, dada_failure_2006}.
+As \citet{burrell_what_2009} put it, ``in an effort to solve problems quickly on large scale, a concern for local values, preferences, and opinions may become secondary.''
+We do not argue that scalable and generalizable approaches should never be pursued, but we suggest that they should be pursued \textit{inductively}.
 That is, AI4SG initiatives should focus early efforts on solving specific problems of specific communities effectively and sustainably, and then look for commonalities that could inform the development of generalizable technical capabilities and infrastructures.